 - autonomy to test their hypotheses and witness the repercussions of their actions on their own,

-- motivation to continue positive response inducing behaviours and change habits that are detrimental to their work and responsibilities.
+- motivation to continue positive response inducing behaviors and change habits that are detrimental to their work and responsibilities.
 This ultimately leads to mastery over the leadership skills they are learning.
 After all, practice makes perfect!

 However, it is important to remember that the primary purpose of business simulations is not to ‘edutain’, but to transform the way that people think and behave.
 While this is not an easy task, it is a crucial step to altering the leaders’ mental model, facilitating the process of unlearning and relearning.

 The vast benefits of KNOLSKAPE’s gamified simulation-powered programs have shown 33% higher engagement, 67% better knowledge retention, and 23% faster skill development vis-a-vis traditional learning.
 The inclusion of detailed analytics and reports with every component of the learning program gives the users an insight, to map a professional’s path to leadership skills development.

 Download White paper: How simulations help achieve deep and impactful learning

 Simulations are key to effectively developing core business skills

 The business landscape is changing.
 For organizations to thrive in this environment, certain core business competencies need to be strengthened, such as leadership, change management and business acumen.
 Why these skills particularly?
 It is because RAPID CHANGE is upon us.
 The difference between success and failure is determined by an organization’s ability to accept and adapt to this change.
 Change is hard, yes; but without it, we become obsolete.
 In the digital world, change is taking place on a large scale, affecting business models, leadership styles, relationships with various stakeholders, organizational structures, and more.